-Ph.D. students' dissertation chair should become the student's academic advisor as well.
-For Clinical Ph.D. students, remember to notify the Director of Clinical Student Affairs as well as the Student Advisor when a particular faculty member has been selected to serve as the advisor and/or dissertation chairperson.
+For PhD students, the dissertation chair also will serve as the student's academic advisor.
+Clinical PhD students should notify the Director of Clinical Student Affairs as well as the Student Advisor when a particular faculty member has been selected to serve as the advisor and/or dissertation chairperson.
 Students will be required to meet regularly with their faculty advisors to discuss their academic and training progress.
 Failure to attend the annual advisory meeting will prevent the student from registering for the upcoming semester.